-<Response> Minor comments: Line 309: "..showed statistically similar variation" - that's not how hypothesis testing works!
+<Response> We have removed the GEMMA analysis from the manuscript so this is no longer relevant.
+The GEMMA was solely a response to a previous reviewer request and it doesn’t help us to clarify our main points.
+Minor comments: Line 309: "..showed statistically similar variation" - that's not how hypothesis testing works!
 Lack of significance is not evidence in favour of the null hypothesis.
 I would simply drop the work "statistically" in this sentence.

+<Response> We removed the word “statistically” (now line 430).

-<Response> Lines 365 and 368: These two lines both state that two isolates were found to be more virulent on domestic tomato lines.
-This seems a bit repetitive to me as the two lines are only one sentence apart. <Response> Figure 4b) is rather hard to read.
+Lines 365 and 368: These two lines both state that two isolates were found to be more virulent on domestic tomato lines.
+This seems a bit repetitive to me as the two lines are only one sentence apart. <Response> We removed the repetitive phrasing (now line 402).

+Figure 4b) is rather hard to read.
 Would it be possible to highlight the points that overlap with the vertical lines, to make them clearer?
 Right now they are hard to see the points when they overlap with the dashed lines.

 <Response> Line 467: I'm not sure the phrase "SNP calling between hosts" is a good choice of words here.
 "SNP calling" is (at least to me) something entirely different from the process of identifying significant SNPs form the GWA analyses (which I think is what the authors intend to say)

+<Response> We removed this section of the text with the GEMMA analysis (now line 528).

-<Response> Reviewer #2 (Comments for the Author): This manuscript presents a very in-depth, quantitative, analysis of how pathogen and host genotypes influence virulence in the Botrytis-tomato pathosystem.
+Reviewer #2 (Comments for the Author): This manuscript presents a very in-depth, quantitative, analysis of how pathogen and host genotypes influence virulence in the Botrytis-tomato pathosystem.
 The results show that a very large number of Botrytis genetic loci affect variation in virulence on tomato, and similarly, that tomato genetic variation affects susceptibility to Botrytis.
 No major loci emerged as dominating virulence or susceptibility respectively.
 The authors however did highlight small but statistically significant differences in susceptibility between wild and domesticated accessions.
 Based on the scale of the study and the comprehensiveness of the quantitative analysis, this paper has the potential to be landmark in the study of generalist pathogens.
 Although, the lack of major loci on which to focus follow-up reductionist studies might be disappointing to some readers, this should not detract from the impact of the paper.
 Although I am quite enthusiastic about this paper, there are nevertheless several substantial issues that need to be addressed, and there are some places where I thought the paper could be further strengthened.
 Major issues.
 1. The authors should include more comprehensive description of the Botrytis data set, especially the genetic structure of the collection (e.g. a neighbor-joining tree).
 Zhang et al 2017 (Plant Cell.
 29(11):2727-2752; mis-cited in the references) only gives a table of isolate origins.
 Are all isolates genetically distinct members of a pan-mictic population, or do some represent clonal clades?
 What is the distribution of allele frequencies in the collection across all polymorphic sites?
 This information is important for assessing the pathogen component of the paper.

-<Response>
+<Response> We have now added a graph showing minor allele frequency across the genotyping data.
+This is now included as Figure S1 and referenced at line 140, 192 and 404.
+We have also fixed the citation issues.